The ramp weights node gives fast access to splitting blend shape targets or weighted deformers along any axis.

-- The ramp weights node gets created and is set to be the current node in the editor in the drop-down list.
+- The ramp weights or weights server node gets created and is set to be the current node in the editor in the drop-down list.

 - The deformer folder lists the connected blend shape channel or deformer.

-- The attribute folder shows the attributes of the selected ramp weights node.
+- The attribute folder shows the attributes of the selected ramp weights or weights server node.

 - Adjust the attributes to control the weighting effect.

 - (Weights Server only) Select a transform, curve or mesh as an influence object and press the Add Influence button in the influence folder of the editor.

 - Select one or more blend shape channels by selecting these in the channel box or select one or more deformers.